MHMD1001/New-York-Yellow-Taxi-Data-ETL-Pipeline/README.md

 ## Running the Data Pipeline
 1. Build Docker Images:
 '''bash
-  docker-compose build
+  $docker-compose build
 This command build our extended Airflow image defined by the dockerfile

 2. Initialize Airflow:
 '''bash
-  docker-compose up airflow-init
+  $docker-compose up airflow-init
 This commad to initialize the Airflow database and create the necessary tables and initial configuration

 3. Start the Docker containers for Airflow using the appropriate Docker Compose files:
 '''bash
-  docker-compose up -d
+  $docker-compose up -d

 4. Start the Docker containers for PostgreSQL, and pgAdmin using the appropriate Docker Compose files:
 '''bash
-  docker-compose up -d
+  $docker-compose up -d

 5. Access the Airflow web interface at http://localhost:8080 and trigger the Data_ingestion_hh DAG.